GarryGippert/Aclust/README.md

 DEALINGS IN THE SOFTWARE.
 </pre>

-To the extent it does not conflict with the above conditions, Aclust is made available under GNU General Public License v3.0.
+The spelling mistake is not mine.
+To the extent it does not conflict with the above conditions Aclust is made available here under GNU General Public License v3.0.
 Date of this GitHub repository Nov 2023.

 ### References